icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [liveloveapp](https://liveloveapp.com/) - Workshops are available for Cypress, NgRx, RxJS, AG Grid and web performance.
 * [Angular Material 3 Theming System: Complete Guide](https://angular-material.dev/courses/overview/m3-ng-components) - The only course you will need for Angular Material 3 Theming.
 * [lowgular](https://courses.lowgular.edu.pl/) - The best courses for your career path as an Angular Frontend Developer.
+* [Angular UI](https://angular-ui.com/) - Get ready to build your next web application using Angular with interactive courses and exercises.

 ##### On-Site Training